-- To undertake an Aboriginal cultural heritage assessment for the Sorrell Street Rezoning area (the study area as shown in Figures 1-3).
-The assessment is to be compliant with both State and Commonwealth legislative regimes, in particular the intent of the Aboriginal Heritage Act 1975 and the associated Aboriginal Heritage Standards and Procedures (2023). - Search the Aboriginal Heritage Register (AHR) to identify previously registered Aboriginal heritage sites within and in the general vicinity of the study area. - Undertake relevant archaeological, environmental and ethno-historical background research to develop and understanding of site patterning within the study area. - To locate, document and assess any Aboriginal heritage sites located within the study area. - To assess the archaeological and cultural sensitivity of the study area. - To assess the scientific and Aboriginal cultural values of any identified Aboriginal cultural heritage sites located within the study area. - Consult with (or ensure the Aboriginal community representative consults with) Aboriginal organisation(s) and/or people(s) with an interest in the study area to obtain their views regarding the cultural heritage of the area. - To develop a set of management recommendations aimed at minimising the impact of any future proposed activities within the project area on any identified Aboriginal heritage values. - Prepare a report which documents the findings of the Aboriginal heritage assessment and meets the requirements of the current Aboriginal Heritage Standards and Procedures prepared by AHT.
+- To undertake an Aboriginal cultural heritage assessment for the area encompassed by the Boyer Road PSP (the study area as shown in Figures 1-3).
+The assessment is to be compliant with both State and Commonwealth legislative regimes, in particular the intent of the Aboriginal Heritage Act 1975 and the associated Aboriginal Heritage Standards and Procedures (2024). - Search the Aboriginal Heritage Register (AHR) to identify previously registered Aboriginal heritage sites within and in the general vicinity of the study area. - Undertake relevant archaeological, environmental and ethno-historical background research to develop and understanding of site patterning within the study area. - To locate, document and assess any Aboriginal heritage sites located within the study area. - To assess the archaeological and cultural sensitivity of the study area. - To assess the scientific and Aboriginal cultural values of any identified Aboriginal cultural heritage sites located within the study area. - Consult with (or ensure the Aboriginal community representative consults with) Aboriginal organisation(s) and/or people(s) with an interest in the study area in order to obtain their views regarding the cultural heritage of the area. - To develop a set of management recommendations aimed at minimising the impact of any future proposed activities within the Boyer Road Precinct on identified Aboriginal heritage values. - Prepare a report which documents the findings of the Aboriginal heritage assessment and meets the requirements of the current Aboriginal Heritage Standards and Procedures prepared by AHT.